 Email JohnQ@PublicNewspapers,org or phone (541) 632-3692.

-This free hyperlocal news service supplements local news coverage by covering beats that do not overlap or compete with existing commercial news media.
+This free hyperlocal news service supplements local news coverage by covering beats that typically do not overlap or compete with existing commercial news media.

-This hyperlocal neighborhood news service is one of four components in the Whole Community Support program.
+This hyperlocal neighborhood news service is one of four projects in the Whole Community Support program.
 The other three are: the Time Bank; the Exercise and Evaluation program; and the Incident Command System (ICS) For Neighbors.

 Whole Community News is a special project sponsored by the Corporation for Public Community Newspapers.
 The nonprofit board of directors selects special projects each year at its annual meeting on Sept.
 23.

 Projects started in 2008 with the award-winning Montana weekly newspaper, the Clark Fork Chronicle and its annual almanac, serving the frontier communities of western Missoula County and Mineral County.

 We are always looking for neighbors to serve as correspondents and share local neighborhood news.
 We will recognize your volunteer efforts with exchanges in the time bank.
 Contact: JohnQ@PublicNewspapers.org or phone (541) 632-3692.